Skip to contents

 rm_ns

-A logical value indicating whether to remove chemical descriptors that were considered as not suitable for linear regression based on previous analysis of an independent dataset.
-See check_lm_suitability() for details on the analysis.
+A logical value indicating whether to remove chemical descriptors that were considered as not suitable for linear regression based on a previous analysis of an independent dataset.
+Currently not used.

 seed